 You don't have to watch Pornhub – or even porn – to use the service, though, and the VPNhub website is as family-friendly as any VPN provider.

 VPNhub's free plan sounds like it should appeal to just about anyone, with the website claiming it offers 'unlimited bandwidth on your device of choice.'
-What it doesn't highlight is that this gets you access to a single location only, apparently in your nearest country, and the free plan is only available on iOS and Android.
+What it doesn't highlight is that this gets you access to a single location only, not necessarily in your own country, and the free plan is only available on iOS and Android.
 Still, a free VPN with unlimited bandwidth is always going to be useful.

 - Want to try VPNhub?
 Download it here

-We're normally cautious of new VPNs offering lots of locations, as it's not always clear who is behind their network.
-VPNhub appears to use servers owned by StackPath, though, the cloud giant behind IPVanish, which gives some reassurance about likely service reliability.
+We're normally cautious of small VPNs offering lots of locations, as it's not always clear who is behind their network.
+VPNhub uses servers owned by StackPath, though, the cloud giant behind IPVanish, which gives some reassurance about likely service reliability.

 Still, if you'd like to try VPNhub Premium, sign up at your app store of choice and you'll get a week of testing time before you're charged.